 In absorbance measurements, the part of light which is taken up (absorbed) by a sample is analysed and quantified.
 Enzyme-Linked Immunosorbent Assays (ELISAs) use antibodies and can be applied as a virus detection method for the quantitative analysis of viral antigens present in serological or swab samples.
 This virus detection method is based on the use of specific antibodies.
 These antibodies recognise and bind viral antigens.
 Although, the final output can also be of luminescent or fluorescent nature, ELISAs are mainly used with a colorimetric readout coupled to the used antibodies.

-Besides the gold standard PCR, other virus detection methods are also based on the amplification of nucleic acids of viruses.
+Besides the gold standard PCR, other viral detection methods are also based on the amplification of nucleic acids of viruses.
 One of them is the isothermal loop-mediated amplification (LAMP) assay.
 Unlike PCR, it can be run isothermally at constant 65°C, and is a virus detection method that can also be measured in real time with a microplate reader equipped with absorbance or fluorescence detection and an incubation function up to 65°C. For a detailed description of a colorimetric LAMP assay applied as a virus detection method addressing a SARS-CoV-2 infection as an alternative to PCR, see our application note: LAMP assay for detecting SARS-CoV-2 RNA using an absorbance-based colorimetric readout.

 Fluorescence intensity and luminescence